nihilisticneuralnet/HinDiffusionLM/README.md

 This project turns BERT-based model into an instruct-tuned LLADA-style Diffusion LLM on Hindi instruction data using a masked language modeling approach with diffusion-style generation.
 The model learns to iteratively denoise masked tokens to generate coherent responses in Hindi (trained on Kaggle GPU T4*2).

-An experiment in fine-tuning pre-trained BERT-based model into a  dLLM  with a variable masking ratio on instruction data trained on kaggle gpu t4*2.

 ## 🏗️ Architecture

 ```mermaid